How to Plant a Raspberry Patch at Home

 How Deep to Plant Raspberries

-Next, dig a hole or trench that goes down at least as deep as the roots, or a minimum of six inches.
+Next, dig individual holes or a trench that goes down at least as deep as the raspberries’ roots, or a minimum of 6 inches.

 Place your plants or canes into the hole.
-Add a scoop of compost and if you have it, a small scoop of wood ash.
+Add a scoop of compost and, if you have it, a small scoop of wood ash to help balance the soil ph.

 Watering

-After the raspberries are planted, give them a nice long soak every few days if you haven’t had rain.
+After the raspberries are planted, give them a nice long soak every few days if you haven’t had rain to keep them growing during dry spells.

 Mulching Raspberries

-After your plants are in, give them a nice thick layer of mulch about 6-8 inches deep.
+After your plants are in, it’s a good idea to give them a nice thick layer of mulch about 6–8 inches deep.
 You can use straw, wood chips, etc.

-Leave an unmulched area around the canes of about three inches.
+Leave an un-mulched area around the canes of about 3 inches.

-It is highly recommended that you put in a trellis right away with your raspberries.
+It is highly recommended that you put in a trellis right away with your raspberries to help control your plants.
 Raspberry patches can get pretty wild quickly.

 Once berries are trellised, you should remove any canes that grow outside of the trellis and transplant them back inside the trellis boundaries.

-This will make it easier for harvesting and will also keep the plants healthier as they will have better airflow through the leaves.
+This will make it easier for harvesting and will also keep the plants healthier as they will have good air circulation through the leaves.

 There are a few different types of trellis you can do, the most simple being made from garden posts or t-posts.